 Rather than use one large plasma source, a number of alternative reactor designs have been developed in the past decade that generate several smaller plasmas distributed in an array or grid over a large area.
 These distributed plasma reactors have two major advantages over other CVD methods.
-First, it makes possible very large deposition areas, >1 m2.
-Second, the deposition temperatures (400°C) are typically much lower than those in conventional HFCVD or MWCVD systems, allowing diamond deposition onto substrate materials with low melting points.
+First, it makes possible very large deposition areas, greater than 1 m.
+Second, the deposition temperatures (400°C) are typically much lower than those in conventional HFCVD or MWCVD systems, allowing diamond deposition on to substrate materials with low melting points.
 Indeed, addition of O-containing gases into the feed-gas mixture has been reported to further reduce the growth temperature to 130°C [18].
-There are downsides; however, the lower deposition temperatures mean that the diamond quality is poor, being mostly nanocrystalline, and growth rates are extremely low (a few 10s of nm h-1).
-Nevertheless, such systems have enabled thin (<100 nm) nanodiamond films to be deposited onto large sheets of glass or plastic for use as protective layers-which would be impossible by other methods.
+There are downsides however, the lower deposition temperatures mean that the diamond quality is poor, being mostly nanocrystalline, and growth rates are extremely low (a few 10s of nm h-1).
+Nevertheless, such systems have enabled thin ( less than 100 nm) nanodiamond films to be deposited on to large sheets of glass or plastic for use as protective layers-which would be impossible by other methods.